Yuny2036/YourFurnace/README.md

 ## YourFurnace - Gear Upgrade Simulator and the RNG Blacksmith (VR Practice)
 This repository is created as a portfolio.
-_Only scripts-related_ files and things will be tracked.
+*Only scripts-related* files and things will be tracked.

+I'm sorry to say that I'm not good at 'patterning' .gitignore, so I cannot offer any other project resources.
+Yes, I'm afraid that I don't want to accidentally upload third-party assets. (...)